ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/create-a-prerelease.md

 Convenience function that automatically bumps the overall model version in the `spack.yaml` file  and commits the result to the PR branch.<br>
 The overall model version is formatted as `YEAR.MONTH.MINOR`.<br>
-`!bump major` bumps the model version to the next major version, formatted as `YEAR.MONTH.0`.
-Here `YEAR` and `MONTH` correspond to the current year and month when the comment is issued.<br>
+`!bump major` bumps the model version to the next major version, formatted as `YEAR.MONTH.0`, where `YEAR` and `MONTH` correspond to the current year and month when the comment is issued.<br>
 `!bump minor` bumps the model version to the next minor version, formatted as `YEAR.MONTH.(MINOR+1)`.
 Here `YEAR`, `MONTH` and `MINOR` are the same as the previous version.

 <h5>Example</h5> <!-- Using HTML syntax to avoid paragraph being added in the table of contents on the right-side of the website -->

-Let's take as example an open PR that has its overall model version set to `git.2024.06.2`.<br>
-If we commented the PR in Jan 2025 with `!bump major`, the overall model version would be bumped to `git.2025.01.0`.<br>
+For example, if in Jan 2025 we commented with `!bump major` on an open PR that has its overall model version set to `git.2024.06.2`, the overall model version would be bumped to `git.2025.01.0`.<br>
-If instead, we commented the PR with `!bump minor`, the overall model version would be bumped to `git.2024.06.3` (regardless of the comment date).
+If, however, we commented the PR with `!bump minor`, the overall model version would be bumped to `git.2024.06.3` regardless of the comment date.

 #### !redeploy
 !!! info
-    Requires the commenter to have write permissions on the repository.
+    Requires the commenter to have write permissions within the repository.

 <h5>Usage</h5> <!-- Using HTML syntax to avoid paragraph being added in the table of contents on the right-side of the website -->